 (When framing pieces with glass, sealing the inside of the frame with any kind of tape can prevent the wood or frame finish from chipping off inside and ending up between the glass and the art or mat.

 When framing prints on canvas, it’s always good to try and determine if the print is durable enough to be framed without glass.
 Many less expensive canvas prints will not hold up to dusting for more than a few years at best before they start to show wear-through.
-So, if the prints are inexpensive it may be worth it to forgo frames and glass, but only display them on stretcher-bars, knowing they won’t last forever.
+So, if the prints are inexpensive it may an option to forgo frames and glass, but only display them on stretcher-bars, knowing they won’t last forever.
 Then again, if you really like the prints, regardless of their value, they may be worth framing and glazing to give them more longevity.
 And also, some canvas prints are very high quality and may be framed without glass and still last for many years.
 Always consult with your framer as to the best option!

 Canvas Float Frames.